Honey For Acne: 18 Best Ways To Use It For Maximum Benefits

 Honey does not interact with other acne medications you might be using.
 Therefore, it is safe for topical use but do a patch test to avoid side effects.
 This article explores why honey is effective against acne, how it works, and what type of honey you must use for best results.
 Keep reading.

 Honey is rich in antioxidants (flavonoids), vitamins, minerals, amino acids, and certain enzymes.
 It is non-comedogenic, which is why it is recommended for acne treatment.
-Its antimicrobial, anti-inflammatory, antibacterial antioxidant, healing, and cleansing properties make it useful in managing acne (4).
+Honey benefits skin health thanks to its antimicrobial, anti-inflammatory, antibacterial antioxidant, healing, and cleansing properties, making it useful in managing acne (4).

 Manuka honey is prepared by bees that gather pollen only from the Manuka trees found in Australia and New Zealand.
 It is a non-peroxide type of honey, which means the enzymes present in it do not produce hydrogen peroxide when applied to the skin.